“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”

 4. Dressing & shoe: Buddy tape/splint plus a stiff-soled post-op shoe for protection.

-Highlights: Micro-incisions · Low visible scarring · Often no external pins · Walk same day (protected) after your minimally invasive hammertoe procedure.
+Highlights: Micro-incisions · Low visible scarring · No pins, screws, or wires · Walk same day (protected) after your minimally invasive hammertoe procedure.

 Why You’ll Love Minimally Invasive Hammertoe Surgery